Coronavirus: Trump suspends all travel from Europe to US for 30 days | DW | 12.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+02:05 Washington, DC, Mayor Muriel Bowser declared a state of emergency in the US capital as the number of identified cases reached 10.
+"We're not in a vacuum.
+Our country is experiencing this and our world is experiencing this," he told a news conference.

+01:59 The classification of coronavirus as a pandemic will have an impact on discussions about the Tokyo 2020 Summer Olympics, but for now cancellation is unthinkable, Kyodo News quoted Tokyo Governor Yuriko Koike as saying on Thursday.

-01:39 The NBA announced it will suspend the season after a player on the Utah Jazz team tested positive for coronavirus.
+01:39 The NBA announced it will suspend the season after Utah Jazz player Rudy Govert tested positive for coronavirus.
 The move came shortly after the majority of the league's owners were leaning toward playing games without fans in arenas.

+01:20 Tom Hanks has announced that he and his wife, actress Rita Wilson, have both tested positive for coronavirus in Australia.
+He said that he and Wilson, who are both 63, were tested in Australia, where he is working on a film, after they felt tired and achy with slight fevers.

+"To play things right, as is needed in the world right now, we were tested for the coronavirus and were found to be positive," Hanks said in a tweet.

 01:15 US President Donald Trump has suspended all travel from EU countries except the United Kingdom for 30 days.
 He said the restrictions were "strong but necessary."